“How Did This Campaign Come About?” A Day in the Life of Wadiz Producers

 Q. Are there any specific things you do to develop your own unique expertise?

 For example, I worked on a home workout equipment project called “Stairway to Heaven.”
 When I looked at online communities for similar products, I saw many comments like, “I used to wait at the gym, always feeling self-conscious, but now I can finally do it at home.”
-So, I set the main tagline to “Those ‘Stairs to Heaven’ you used to wait for at the gym, feeling self-conscious—now you can work out to your heart’s content at home,” and as a result, we successfully raised over 200 million won in funding.
+So, I set the main tagline to “Those ‘Stairs to Heaven’ you used to wait for at the gym, feeling self-conscious?
+Now you can work out to your heart’s content at home,” and as a result, we successfully raised over 200 million won in funding.

 6:00–7:00 PM | End of the workday 🌙

-Q. Thank you for your hard work today!
+Q. Thank you for all your hard work today!
 A Wadiz PD seems similar to an “MD” in a typical e-commerce company, but the scope of responsibilities seems much broader.
 What do you think is the biggest difference?

 Q. It seems like both of you are creating “greater value” that goes beyond simply selling products.

 Heejeong🏆: Wadizis where “products thatdidn’t exist in the existing market” make their debut.
 That’s whyI often meet makers who are incredibly determined and passionate .
 So when we succeed in raising funds together, the joy and excitement feel twice as great.
-I also feel a tremendous sense of accomplishment when the brands and products I’ve sourced grow significantly, or when the copy and concepts I’ve proposed become the brand’s signature messages.
-“I’m creating a new trend in the market” — a sense of pride, I suppose?
+I also feel a tremendous sense of accomplishment when the brands and products I’ve sourced grow significantly, or when the copy and concepts I’ve proposed become the brand’s signature messages.I’m creating a new trend in the market”"I’m creating a new trend in the market,"

 One last thing!🎤

 Jinhyang🌱: Wadizis a place where people interested in various industry trends can freely bring their own ideas to life.
 While we do have teams organized by category, our work isn’t limited to specific fields.
-I’m part of the Living Team, but I’m exploring various categories and taking on new challenges.
+I’m part of the Living team, but I’m exploring various categories freely and taking on new challenges.
 Also, even products that would be difficult to launch on other platforms can be successfully developed here if you have a clear selling point and strong planning skills.
 If you want to grow through diverse experiences, Wadizis the perfect place for you!